California Court Records

 - Outline of alleged offense or charges following the arrest

-Step 3a: Seek Relief From the Arresting or Prosecuting Agency
+Step 3: Seek Relief From the Arresting or Prosecuting Agency

 If charges were never filed, petition the arresting agency for relief as contained in Penal Code § 851.8.
 To do this, complete the Petition to Seal and Destroy Adult Arrest Records Form and then take it to the District Attorney's Office or to the office of the county/city prosecuting agency.
 Proceed to step 3b below if charges were filed or the petition was denied.

-Make sure to serve the petition on either the law enforcement agency that made the arrest or to the District Attorney of the county or city where the arrest took place.
+Make sure to serve the petition on either the law enforcement agency that made the arrest or to the District Attorney of the county or city where the arrest occurred.
 Servings generally take place no later than 10 days prior to the hearing of the petition.

 What Crimes Can Be Expunged in California?